 Let’s face it, some of the best holiday destinations may not always be the best destination in which to start a new life.

 Holidays are different.
 In return for a unique experience, we’re willing to sacrifice certain luxuries.

 When it comes to living permanently, many of us put on our ‘let’s be practical hats’.
 We need a certain degree of familiarity and modern infrastructural comforts to best enjoy the practicalities of day to day living.

-We take a look to see if Antalya lives up to the full time living in experience as well as it does the holiday experience.
+We take a look to see if Antalya is as good for the full-time living experience as it is for the holidays.

 The Antalya region is the second most popular place in Turkey for foreign property buyers.
 You can find people from all over the world living there.
 It makes Antalya feel quite a global place, less Turkish and more European.